openstack-archive/fuel-docs/pages/planning-guide/7000-sahara-plan.rst

 Special steps are required to implement data locality for Swift;
 see `Data-locality <http://docs.openstack.org/developer/sahara/userdoc/features.html#data-locality>`_
 for details.
-Data locality is not available for Ceph.
+Data locality is not available for Ceph storage backend.

 Plan the size and number of nodes for your environment based on the information in :ref:`nodes-roles-plan`.